elbaulp/elbaulp.github.io/content/post/como-ocultar-la-version-de-bind-y-como-averiguarla.md

 ---
 author: alex
 categories:
-- Administracion de Servidores
+- administracion de servidores
-- How To
+- how to
 color: '#0097A7'
 image: 2013/04/dns-300x240.jpg
 lastmod: 2016-08-05